 Abdominal, or menstrual, cramps are also called primary dysmenorrhea.
 They’re a common PMS symptom.

-Abdominal cramps can start in the days leading up to your period and last for several days or longer after it starts.
+Abdominal cramps can start in the days leading up to your period and last for several days or longer once your period starts.
 The cramps may range in severity from dull, minor aches to extreme pain that stops you from participating in your usual activities.

 Menstrual cramps are felt in the lower abdomen.
 The achy, cramping feeling may also radiate out toward your lower back and upper thighs.